Advanced Guide on Models

 These steps are performed by two methods:

-• preprocess(): takes in raw inputs and processes them to create direct model inputs and returns a dictionary of named inputs that is unpacked for model’s forward/generate method.
+• preprocess(): takes in raw inputs and processes them to create direct model inputs and returns a dictionary of named inputs that are unpacked for model’s forward/generate method.
 Each model can handle raw inputs however necessary.
 But ready-to-use models in Hezar, all use preprocessor modules. preprocessor modules can be tokenizers, feature extractors, normalizers, etc. The Model class has a preprocessor property that stores a dictionary of the required preprocessors for the model.
 These preprocessors are named after their original name in config or registry like bpe_tokenizer, image_processor, etc.

 • post_process(): responsible for converting model forward/generate outputs which are usually tensors to a human-readable format.
 You might also use the preprocessor property at this stage i.e, for decoding, etc.